Theoretical and experimental status of rare charm decays: Theoretical framework

 Often charm decay modes are dominated by resonance contributions.
-These effects can be parameterised by fitting Breit-Wigner distributions to experimental data.
-The main contribution in $h_c\to F\,\ell^+\ell^-$ decays results from $h_c\to F \,M^*$ with $M^*\to \gamma^* \to \ell^+\ell^-$ which induces resonance effects on $\mathcal{O}_{9,P}$ that can be phenomenologically parameterised by\cite{deBoer:2015boa,Fajfer:2005ke}
+These effects can be parameterized by fitting Breit--Wigner distributions to experimental data.
+The main contribution in $h_c\to F\ell^+\ell^-$ decays results from $h_c\to FM^*$ with $M^*\to \gamma^* \to \ell^+\ell^-$ which induces resonance effects on $\mathcal{O}_{9,P}$ that can be phenomenologically parameterized by\cite{deBoer:2015boa,Fajfer:2005ke}

-where $a_M$ is the resonance parameter with $M=\rho^0,\phi,\eta,\eta^\prime,$\footnote{Along this work we use the following abbreviations for the resonances: $\rhoz(770) \equiv \rhoz$, $\omegaz(782) \equiv \omegaz$, $\Kstarz(892) \equiv \Kstarz$, $\phi(1020) \equiv \phi$, $\Kstarp(892) \equiv \Kstarp$, $\rhop(770) \equiv \rhop$, $\etapr(958) \equiv \etapr$.} and isospin has been employed in Eq.~\eqref{eq:C9_CP_res} to relate the $\rho^0$ to the $\omega$.
+where $a_M$ is the resonance parameter with $M=\rho^0,\phi,\eta,\eta^\prime,$\footnote{Along this work, we use the following abbreviations for the resonances: $\rhoz(770) \equiv \rhoz$, $\omegaz(782) \equiv \omegaz$, $\Kstarz(892) \equiv \Kstarz$, $\phi(1020) \equiv \phi$, $\Kstarp(892) \equiv \Kstarp$, $\rhop(770) \equiv \rhop$, $\etapr(958) \equiv \etapr$.} and isospin has been employed in Eq.~\eqref{eq:C9_CP_res} to relate the $\rho^0$ to the $\omega$.
 Here, $m_M$ and $\Gamma_M$ denote the mass and the total decay rate of $M$, respectively.
 The $a_M$ parameters can be extracted from measurements of branching fractions $\mathcal{B}(h_c\to F M)$ and $\mathcal{B}(M \to \ell^+ \ell^-)$, and are given in Table~\ref{tab:a_res} for some examples studied recently.
-The strong phases $\delta_{\rhoz,\,\phi,\,\eta}$ are the largest source of uncertainty.
+The strong phases $\delta_{\rhoz,\phi,\eta}$ are the largest source of uncertainty.
 They can only be constrained if experimental input on branching fractions in resonance-dominated regions is provided, which is often not the case.
 In most numerical analyses, they are varied between $-\pi$ and $\pi$.

+The theoretical description of resonance-dominated decays is challenging and requires further investigations.
+Studies of these effects in the context of QCD factorization can be found in Refs.~\refcite{Feldmann:2017izn,Beylich:2011aq,Bharucha:2020eup}.

 Resonance contributions in radiative decays $D\to V\gamma$, with $V$ a vector meson, can be included through phenomenological models.
-For example, the model considered in Refs.~\refcite{Fajfer:1997bh,Fajfer:1998dv} is a mixture of factorisation, heavy quark effective theory and chiral theory.
-The parameters of this model are unknown and have to be extracted from experimental data, allowing implicitly for a breaking of the $SU(3)_F$ flavour symmetry.
+For example, the model considered in Refs.~\refcite{Fajfer:1997bh} and \refcite{Fajfer:1998dv} is a mixture of factorization, heavy quark effective theory and chiral theory.
+The parameters of this model are unknown and have to be extracted from experimental data, allowing implicitly for a breaking of the SU$(3)_F$ flavor symmetry.